 Backing up and Archiving the Primary GSSM

-See the "Performing a Full Primary GSSM Backup" section in Chapter 7, Backing Up, Restoring, and Downgrading the GSSM Database for instructions on performing a full backup of your primary GSSM.
+See the "Performing a Full Primary GSSM Backup" section in Chapter 7, Backing Up, Restoring, and Downgrading for instructions on performing a full backup of your primary GSSM.
 Performing a full backup requires access to the CLI.

 You are now ready to obtain the upgrade file and upgrade the software on a GSS device.
-See the "Obtaining the Software Upgrade" section.
+Proceed to the "Obtaining the Software Upgrade" section.

 Obtaining the Software Upgrade

-Before you can update your GSS software, obtain the appropriate software update file from Cisco Systems as follows:
+Before you can update your GSS software, obtain the appropriate software update file from Cisco Systems.

 •Access the Cisco.com website and locate the software update files.